openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 Every weapon must have either the *Forceful* or *Precise* property and some weapons have both.
 Choose one or both.

 Next, choose any additional properties that the weapon possesses.
-Properties adjust the Wealth Level according to the following table.
+Properties adjust the wealth level according to the following table.

 | Property | WL Modifier |
 | :-: | :-: |